What is a fever?

 Infections are by far the most common cause of fever in children.
-In general, fever is nature’s response to infection.
-It’s a good sign that your child’s body is fighting the infection.
+In general, fever is a sign your child’s body is fighting an infection.

 There are other less common causes of fever.
-These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like gastroenteritis.
+These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like Crohn’s disease.

 A fever or high temperature might come on slowly and rise over a few days, or it might rise very quickly.
+It might also rise and fall throughout the day.
 These things usually don’t have anything to do with the illness that causes the fever.

-Fever in itself is rarely harmful.
-But the high temperature might make your child feel uncomfortable – he might have chills or shivering when his temperature is rising, and he might sweat when it’s falling.
-Sometimes he might become mildly dehydrated if he’s losing a lot of fluid from the fever and not drinking enough.
+A high temperature might make your child feel uncomfortable.
+Your child might have chills or shiver when their temperature is rising, and they might sweat when it’s falling.
+Sometimes your child might become mildly dehydrated if they’re losing a lot of fluid from the fever and not drinking enough.

 When to see your doctor about fever and high temperature

-Babies under three months of age who develop a fever must be seen by a doctor immediately, because it’s harder to tell whether they have a serious underlying illness.
+Babies under three months with a fever should be taken to a hospital emergency department straight away.
+This is because it’s harder to tell whether they have a serious underlying illness.

-In children aged 3-12 months, fever might be a sign of a more significant illness, so seek medical advice within the same day.
+In children aged 3-12 months, fever might be a sign of a more significant illness, so seek medical advice from your GP within the same day.

-In children over 12 months, seek medical attention if your child has a fever and:
+In children over 12 months, go to a hospital emergency department or call an ambulance straight away if your child has a fever and also:

-- looks sicker than before – more pale, lethargic and weak
+- looks sicker than before – for example, your child is more pale, lethargic and weak

 - has trouble breathing

-- complains of a stiff neck, persistent headache or light hurting her eyes
+- complains of a stiff neck, persistent headache or light hurting their eyes

 - vomits persistently, or has frequent bouts of diarrhoea